teracyhq/dev/docs/workflow.rst

 Quality of work must be strictly defined with rules and measurements, especially with software quality.

-Any work is accepted as good enough must meet the following requirements of ``quality checklist``:
+Any work is accepted as good enough MUST meet the following requirements of ``quality checklist``:

+    - length of the text/code line within 100 characters.
     - follow conventions and stardards
     - any tests must be done and must be passed
     - any documentation must be updated